fkirc/skip-duplicate-actions/README.md

           paths: '["src/**"]'
       - if: ${{ steps.skip_check.outputs.should_skip == 'false' }}
         run: |
-          echo "Do something if src/ folder changed..." && sleep 60
+          echo "Run only if src/ changed..." && sleep 60 echo "Do other stuff..."
 ```

 ### Option 3: Cancellation-only